Archive for the ‘Jataka tales on Lord Buddha's life’ Category

 In this forest, the Bodhisattva lived as a hare-an animal that shone with such goodness, such vigor, such strength and beauty that all the other animals in the forest looked to him as their king, none fearing him, none causing him fear.
 Satisfying his needs by simple blades of grass, wearing his own fur for the ascetic’s garments, he glowed like a Great Being.
 Everything he thought, everything he spoke, everything he did was motivated by a friendliness so pure and simple that even those beasts usually given to wickedness became his students and friends.

 Among his devoted following, three in particular were attracted by the love and respect which his eminent qualities inspired, and they grew to be his constant companions: an otter, a jackal, and a monkey.
 These three loved the hare as if he were their kin, their mutual bond of respect binding them together in joy.
 They spent all their days with him, soon for-getting their lower natures-and compassion for all living creatures flowed from their hearts.
 Greed no longer tempted them, they forgot how to steal, and their lives began to con-form closely to the Dharma.
 Their minds became disciplined, clear, and strong.
-Read the rest of this entry »
+Continue reading »

 7 - AJASTYA THE ASCETIC